How to File an LLC in Tennessee: Setting up a Tennessee LLC

 What Risks are Associated with Being Your Own Agent?

-To sum it up, you do have some risks when it comes to being your own agent.
+To sum it up, you do have some risks when it comes to being your own agent when you go to form an LLC in Tennessee.
 However, the dangers in this are minimal at best, and they don’t have a high likelihood of occurring.
-If they did occur, you could lose your right to liability protection.
-Not to mention, the worst part is that the Tennessee Secretary of State has the power to pull the plug on your LLC if they see fit to it.
-They might also do this if the Tennessee Secretary of State can’t reach your registered agent, which is why it is so important that you choose someone that you can depend on.
+If they did occur, you could lose your right to liability protection or possibly your business licenses.
+Not to mention, the worst part is that the Tennessee Secretary of State has the power to pull the plug on your LLC.
+They might also do this if the Tennessee Secretary of State can’t reach your registered agent, which is why it is so important that you choose someone that you can depend on when you form your Tennessee LLC.

 The Articles of Organization

 The Articles of Organization relates to the Secretary of State.
 This is the document for forming an LLC in Tennessee.
-You need this if you will register the LLC.
+You need the Article of Organization when you form an LLC in Tennessee.
 You can choose to do this part either in person, online or via mail.
 When you first go to file this, you will have to state if you will choose to do this as a manager-managed or member-managed LLC.
 To file this document, it starts at $50 per member fee.
 At a minimum, you will pay a fee of $300, and on the higher end, you will pay a maximum of $3,000.
 It depends on how many members you have.

 What Happens if I Want to Expand to the State of Tennessee?